 International discerners are very welcome subject to visa requirements, just contact us and take it from there.

 Enquirer – you are welcome to contact us via email – firstname.lastname@example.org or by post, (SEE CONTACT US).
 Tell us a little about yourself, ask questions and arrange a visit.
-At least one visit is usually needed before Aspirancy/live- in can be considered.
-However those travelling from abroad may be able to live-in immediately after some contact by email or post and a few days in the guest wing.
+At least a few visits is usually needed before Aspirancy/live- in can be considered.
+However those who wish to try their vocation and do not live in the same country are encouraged to look at monasteries in their homeland.

 Postulancy – this begins with a short, beautiful ceremony where you first knock on the enclosure door requesting entry, briefly visit Chapel and are welcomed by the community in the Chapter Room.
-This lasts for 6 months ( with possible extension to one year) and you will wear simple, neat secular clothes.
+This lasts for a minimum of ONE YEAR ( with possible extension ) and you will wear simple, neat secular clothes.

 Novitiate – this lasts for two years and begins with the Clothing ceremony where the Benedictine habit and white veil are recieved along with a new name ( this is optional).
 It is a time of growing deeper into the community life and closer to God.
 The first year we keep as our Canonical year.